1944 Auckland Rugby League season: Transfers and registrations

 On June 21 C.S.
-Clarke was granted a transfer from Mount Albert to City, T. Waihi from Ponsonby to Newton, G. Te Haara from city to Newton, and T. Tonga from Ngaruawahia to Manukau.
-The following players were registered:- D.H.
-Hardwick (Ponsonby), C.J.
+Clarke was granted a transfer from Mount Albert to City, T. Waihi from Ponsonby to Newton, G. Te Haara from City to Newton, and T. Tonga from Ngāruawāhia to Manukau.
+The following players were registered:- Derek Hudson Hardwick (Ponsonby), C.J.
 Honey (Ponsonby), B. Gallagher (Newton), G.C.
 Sorby (Newton), F.J.
 Pritchard (North Shore), and J.C.
 Gurnick (Newton).

 On June 28 Aubrey Thompson of Manukau was granted a transfer to the Richmond club.
 The following players were registered:- W. Rogers (Manukau), H. Cassidy (Newton).

 On July 5 W.F.
 Bicknell was registered with Point Chevalier, and J.H.
 Catterall was also registered with Point Chevalier.

 On July 12 H Brady was cleared to play for Otahuhu after previously having played for Newton.
-C. Cowley was granted a transfer from Mount Albert to Richmond, and L. Pinfold from Richmond to Mount Albert.
+Colin Cowley was granted a transfer from Mount Albert to Richmond, and L. Pinfold from Richmond to Mount Albert.

-On July 26 I. Te Weri asked for a transfer from Marist to Mount Albert as he had not been selected for 5 weeks and desired to play for a club in a lower position.
+On July 26 H. Te Weri asked for a transfer from Marist to Mount Albert as he had not been selected for 5 weeks and desired to play for a club in a lower position.

 At the August 16 meeting John Anderson was granted a transfer from Marist to Point Chevalier, although he requested to be transferred back around the same time and was granted a transfer at the beginning of the 1944 season.
 Anderson was a New Zealand representative and one of the most prolific point scorers in Auckland club rugby league history.
 W. Briggs was also granted a transfer from Ponsonby to Newton.
 The following players were registered:- K.H.
 May (North Shore), A. Puriri (Manukau), R. Neil (Newton), J. Porter (Newton), G. Parahi (Manukau).

 At the August 23 meeting D. Muru's registration with Newton was approved, as was A.J.
 Hogan's with Point Chevalier, and G.A.
 Woolley's with Newton.

 On August 30 P.A.
 Maconaghie was registered with North Shore, F. Cocks with Ponsonby, T. Pokawa with Manukau, and M.C.
 Smith with Newton.

 On September 6 D. Walker was granted a transfer from Richmond to Point Chevalier.
 D. Tate was registered with North Shore.

 On September 27 the following transfers were approved:- W.G.
-Simpson from City to Otahuhu, and W.G.
-Davidson from Newton to Marist.
+Simpson from City to Otahuhu, and William George Davidson from Newton to Marist.
 The following were registered:- G.J.
-Blake (Point Chevalier), A.L.
-Read (North Shore), C. Lane (Mount Albert), G. Mitchell (Newton), H.J.
+Blake (Point Chevalier), Arthur L. Read (North Shore), C. Lane (Mount Albert), G. Mitchell (Newton), H.J.
 Walker (North Shore), and J.W.
 Priest (North Shore).

-On October 14 the following player was registered:- H. Borich with Mount Albert.
-The application of John Anderson from Pt.
-Chevalier to Marist, and Leo R. Davis from Richmond to Mount Albert were deferred until next season.
+On October 14 the following player was registered:- Hubert (Bob) James Borich with Mount Albert.
+The application of John Anderson from Pt Chevalier to Marist, and Leo R. Davis from Richmond to Mount Albert were deferred until next season.